komodorio/docs/docs/Learn/Annotations.md

 |{$yaml[spec.tamplate.spec.containers]}          | undefined     | path doesn't resolve to an actual value |

 *Custom links with a failed pod name will be created on health events only.
-**Dates can be crasfted using the display guidelines of date-fns https://date-fns.org/v2.25.0/docs/format
+**Dates can be crafted using the display guidelines of date-fns https://date-fns.org/v2.25.0/docs/format

 ### Full example